vilhalmer/oguri/README.md

 ## Configuration

 The configuration file is ini-style.
-It consists of two types of sections, outputs and images.
 Here's an example:

-	[image default]
-	path=$XDG_CONFIG_HOME/wallpaper
+	[output LVDS-1]
+	image=$XDG_CONFIG_HOME/wallpaper
 	filter=nearest

-	[output LVDS-1]
-	image=default
 	scaling-mode=fill
 	anchor=center

-Each image can be applied to any number of outputs.
 Outputs displaying the same image share the animation timer, and are therefore always in sync.

 The output name `*` will match any output not specified elsewhere in the file.
 To find your output names, consult your compositor's manual.

 ### Output options

-- `image`: Name of the previously configured image to display on this output
+- `image`: Path to the image on disk, environment variables and ~ are expanded.
 - `scaling-mode`: How to scale the image to fit on the output.
 Currently only `fill` is supported.
 - `anchor`: Some combination of `top`, `bottom`, `left`, `right`, and `center`.
 	Can be combined with dashes, such as `center-left`.

-### Image options

-- `path`: Path to the image on disk, environment variables and ~ are expanded.
 - `filter`: Scaling filter to use.
 Supported values:
 	- `fast`: Quickest
 	- `good`: Balance of speed and quality